virtualdojo/virtualdojo-rooms/README.md

 ## Development
 Create a new Firebase project and copy and rename the `.env` file to `.env.development.local` and add your Firebase Web credentials.
 Remember to enable anonymous authentication.

-We use also Firebase Functions and to enable local development set up [admin credential](https://firebase.google.com/docs/functions/local-emulator#set_up_admin_credentials_optional).
+We also use Firebase Functions and to enable local development set up [admin credential](https://firebase.google.com/docs/functions/local-emulator#set_up_admin_credentials_optional).
 The key should be located in `/functions/dev-admin.key.json`.

-To start development run the following commands:
+To start development for the first time run the following commands:

 ```
 npm i
+cd functions/
+npm i
+cd ..
-npm start
+npm run start:dev
 ```

-Then, open another terminal and run the Functions emulator:
+The commands above will install all the dependencies and will start both Firebase emulator and Frontend development server.

+After you deploy for the first time in development(see next section) you don't need to run the Firebase emulator if you're only working at the frontend, just use this command:

 ```
-cd functions
-npm run serve
+npm run start
 ```

 ## Deploy